codesharedot/bitcoin-gold-price/README.md

-# cardano price
+# stellar price

-Gets the cardano price with Python (from JSON).
+Gets the stellar price with Python (from JSON).

 https://pythonbasics.org